dnsimple/dnsimple-developer/content/tools.markdown

 Tools built around the DNSimple API.

-If you develop a tool for the API [please let us know](mailto:support@dnsimple.com) so we can add it here.
+If you've developed a tool for the API, [please let us know](https://dnsimple.com/contact) so we can add it here.

 - [DNSimple iPhone app](http://itunes.apple.com/app/dnsimple-app/id507299306?mt=8)